marcotrosi/C/003_binary_and_hex_number_system/README.md

     3 * 2

-We know the result is 6 and we can achieve that too by shifing the bit pattern of 3 by 1 bit to the left.
+We know the result is 6 and we can achieve that too by shifting the bit pattern of 3 by 1 bit to the left.

     0011 -> 0110